The Simple Website Myth

-When a client asks a lawyer for a "simple" estate plan, divorce, or employment agreement, experienced ones know that "simple" probably isn't the right word.
+When a legal client asks for a "simple" estate plan, divorce, or employment agreement, experienced lawyers know that "simple" probably isn't the right word.
 The same is true for law firm websites.
 Lawyers often want their website to do things that sound simple, but with a little education they begin to understand that "simple" isn't the right word here either.

 We've learned that what lawyers really appreciate is having a simple relationship with their web people.
 They want a partner who understands, anticipates and swiftly handles their needs without requiring them to be experts in website development.

 Here are the most common features lawyers expect from a "simple website" and why they're not as simple as they appear.

 Ability To Edit, Publish and Control The Website